Daniel-KM/Omeka-plugin-Ead/README.md

 - Copy the files "ead_example_1.xml" and "ead_example_2.xml" that are in the folder "samples" of the tool [Ead2DCterms] in a directory that the server can access (check rights).
-- Go to Archive Folder > Add a new archive folder, fill the url to the directory where are the previous files.
+- Go to OAI-PMH Static Repositories > Add a new OAI-PMH Static Repository, fill the url to the directory where are the previous files.
 Default options are fine, but you can change them as long as you keep the format "Document" for the harvesting.
 - Click Add Folder, then "Check" and, if no error, "Update", and wait a minute.
 - Browse your items!